 “One does not receive the mark of the beast because he shows that he realises the wisdom of keeping peace by refraining from work that gives offence.
 On this day open-air meetings and cottage meetings can be held.
 House-to-house work can be done.Whenever its possible, let religious services be held on Sunday.
 Make these meetings intensely interesting.
 Sing genuine revival hymns and speak with power and assurance of the Saviour’s love” (Testimonies to the Church, Vol. 9, 232-33).

 So it was now acceptable to conduct missionary works, do works “that gives no offense,” hold religious services, assemble with other Christians and sing hymns on Sunday.
 We need to ask, who changed the criteria?
 Why the blowing hot and cold and flip-flop laws?
 If this prophetess couldn’t get her criteria of the “mark of the beast” straight why take the rest of her claims about it as truth?

 6. Christians in the Dark Ages kept the Sabbath

 “Through the ages of darkness and apostasy there were Waldenses who denied the supremacy of Rome … rejected image worship as idolatry, and who kept the true Sabbath.
 Under the fiercest tempest of oppositions they maintained their faith” (GC, 65)

 What a ridiculous statement.
 There is absolutely no historical evidence to support the idea that the Waldenses kept the sabbath or were persecuted for not giving it up.
-It seems Mrs White was probably confused about the nickname “insabbati” which the Waldenses were called, but this word has nothing to do with sabbath-keeping.
+It seems Mrs White was confused about the nickname “insabbati” which the Waldenses were called, but this word has nothing to do with sabbath-keeping.
 The word is derived from “sabbatum” the Latin word for sandals, and the term “insabbati” was used to mock the Waldenses because of the sandals they were known to wear.

-Obviously, Mrs White was trying to make up a quasi history to fill up the 15 century gap of “Christian sabbath keepers” – as if it wasn’t a 19th century innovation.
-Such a fancy claim militates against her alleged heavenly visions.
+Mrs White was obviously trying to make up a quasi history to fill up the 15 century gap of “Christian sabbath keepers” – as if it wasn’t a 19th century innovation.
+But such a fancy claim militates against her alleged heavenly visions.
 Having rebutted the arguments used to cloud the minds of SDAs, let’s now proceed to the Bible’s view of the sabbath.